“… the road is life.”

 The position of Cabo at the tip of the peninsula gives it a dramatic beauty highlighted by the jutting rocky sea arch, El Arco de Cabo San Lucas.
 The beaches and sporting opportunities are awesome but there were too many large-scale tourist developments and too many touts pushing timeshares for our liking.
 We enjoyed our beach time for a couple of days before beginning our ride north through the diverse inland geography of the peninsula.

 We drove through fertile agricultural valleys, rugged, forested mountain ranges that form the peninsula’s spine and a vast desert dotted with cacti and Dr. Seuss-like boojum trees.
 When we needed gas in the desert area, the only “station” we encountered was a house with a sign saying “gasolina.”
-We knocked and asked then the man nodded and filled a 5-gallon, military-style gas can from a tank not far from the house.
+We knocked, a man answered, nodded and filled a 5-gallon, military-style gas can from a tank not far from the house.
 He carried the can to our car and poured in the gas.
 Next stop was lunch at a food truck in a small dusty town and we had some of the best fish tacos we’ve ever tasted.

 The drive up the peninsula took a couple of days and our stops were in coastal towns—drab-looking Santa Rosalía on the Gulf-facing east coast about midway up and Ensenada, a west coast Pacific port city less than two hours from the U.S. border between Tijuana and San Diego.
 It’s popular with expats from Canada and the U.S.